New Year is called Oshougatsu in Japanese.

 I was born in Kanto area but my mother was in Kansai that I always had more like Kansai style Ozouni and I thought everyone is having exact same thing in New Year’s Day when I was little.

 It is said that eating Ozouni is to get a bless and benefit of Shinto deity.

 By eating rice cake that offered to Shinto deity on New Year people thought they can get rich harvest and prosperity of the year.

 Like Ozouni, Mochi, or Rice Cake is eaten on New Year’s Day.

 I often see rice cake sells at supermarket especially in this season.

 In the old days, people came together and made fresh rice cake by pounding glutinous rice using a mortar and a pestle.

-But it takes time and people are busy nowadays that I think most people buy prepared rice cake at supermarket.
+But it takes time and people got much busier nowadays that I think most people buy prepared rice cake at supermarket.